Champis32/Champis32/README.md

 - 👋 Hi, I’m @Champis32
 - 👀 I’m interested in lök
 - 🌱 I’m currently learning lök
-- 💞️ I’m looking to collaborate on lök
+- 💞️ I’m looking to collaborate on agents of egg
 - 📫 How to reach me, lök

 <!---